BodyLab LLC | Effective from: March 12, 2022

 Provider: Google Fonts, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA

-In the scope of our business activities, we may disclose your personal data to third parties in accordance with the principle of necessity or your explicit consent, for the stated purposes and if appropriate, to third parties (such as affiliated companies, authorities, medical professionals, suppliers, auxiliaries, like particularly self-employed specialists and other business partners, as well as other persons) and to service providers processing data on our behalf (e.g., IT providers).
-We may also be obliged to disclose your personal data to fulfill legal or regulatory requirements.
-Recipients may be located in Switzerland, the EU, or any other country worldwide.
+In the context of our business activities, we may disclose your personal data in accordance with the principle of necessity or your explicit consent, for the stated purposes, and where appropriate, to third parties (such as affiliated companies, authorities, medical professionals, suppliers, agents, particularly self-employed specialists, and other business partners and other persons) and to service providers who process data on our behalf (e.g., IT providers).
+We may also be obliged to disclose your personal data to comply with legal or regulatory requirements.
+The recipients may be located in Switzerland, the EU, or any other country in the world.

-If we transfer data to a country with no adequate legal level of data protection, we ensure an appropriate level of protection, as legally required (particularly based on SCC or DPA), or rely on statutory exceptions of consent, contract processing, assertion, exercise, or enforcement of project-related claims, or overriding public interests.
+If we transfer data to a country without adequate legal data protection, we ensure, as required by law, an adequate level of protection (in particular based on SCC or DPA) or rely on the legal exceptions of consent, performance of a contract, establishment, exercise, or enforcement of project-related claims, or overriding public interests.

-Personal data we collect is only stored as long as necessary for processing the contractual relationship (from the initiation of the business relationship to the end of a contract or duration of treatment) or for the other underlying purposes of processing, or a statutory retention and documentation obligation or an overriding private or public interest exists or storage is technically required (e.g., in case of backups or document management systems).
-Once the personal data we collected is no longer required for the above purposes, it is deleted or anonymized according to our routine procedures and retention policies, along with applicable laws.
+The personal data collected is stored only for the duration necessary for the execution of the contractual relationship (from the initiation of the business relationship until the end of a contract or the duration of treatment) or the otherwise pursued purposes or as long as a legal retention and documentation obligation or an overriding private or public interest exists, or storage is technically necessary (e.g., in the case of backups or document management systems).
+Once the personal data collected is no longer needed for the above purposes, it will be deleted or anonymized according to our usual procedures and in accordance with our retention practices and applicable law.

 10. Where is the data stored

-Depending on the extent of your interactions with our offerings, your personal data may be stored or accessed in several countries.
-Whenever we transfer personal data to other countries, we make every effort to ensure that data is transferred in compliance with this Privacy Policy and applicable data protection laws.
+Depending on the scope of your interactions with our offerings, your personal data may be stored or accessed in multiple countries.
+Whenever we transfer personal data to other countries, we strive to ensure, to the best of our ability, that the data is transferred in accordance with this privacy statement and applicable data protection laws.

-Your data is stored at the locations of our above-mentioned external data processors according to the deployed services and their configurations based on the principle of necessity.
+Your data is stored at the locations of our aforementioned external data processors, according to the services used and corresponding configurations following the principle of necessity.

-Your data is partially stored at the locations of our above-mentioned external data processors and especially internally.
+Your data is partially stored at the locations of our aforementioned external data processors as well as primarily internally by us.

 11. What personal rights do you have